dirk-kappel/Linux/iptables.md

 - Locally generated packets: *OUTPUT -> POST ROUTING*

 ## RULES
-### Commands to manipulate network track.
+### Commands to manipulate network traffic.
 - e.g. `iptables -A INPUT -s 15.15.15.51 -j DROP`
 - Each rule has two components. **Matching Component**=*[-s 15.15.15.51]* and **Target Component**=*[-j DROP]*
-- You can match by protocal type, destination or source address, destination or source port, input or output interface, headers, etc.
+- You can match by protocol type, destination or source address, destination or source port, input or output interface, headers, etc.
 - The target component is the action when there is a matching component that is satisfied.
   1. **Terminating Targets** - Ends any further traversal of the packet in the chain.
      - ACCEPT